LiangWenshuo1118/doc/example-of-machine.md

   ],
 ```

-The "command" for the training task in the DeePMD-kit is "dp".
+The "command" for the `train` task in the DeePMD-kit is "dp".

 In machine parameters, "batch_type" specifies the type of job scheduling system.
 If there is no job scheduling system, we can use the "Shell" to perform the task. "context_type" specifies the method of data transfer, and "local" means copying and moving data via local file storage systems (e.g. cp, mv, etc.).
 In DP-GEN, the paths of all tasks are automatically located and set by the software, and therefore "local_root" is always set to ". /".
 The input file for each task will be sent to the "remote_root" and the task will be performed there, so we need to make sure that the path exists.